lihuang/toast/README.md

 TOAST
 =====

 TOAST is short for "Toast Open Automation System for Test".

-Basicly speaking, it's a tool to run your automation test case/code and show the result of it.
+Basicly speaking, it's a tool to run your automation test cases/codes in a test box and then show the test result back to you.